rhianeKobar/rhianeKobar/README.md

 ## About

 I'm a Full Stack Developer, UX Designer and I'm just finishing up the Maker's Academy bootcamp.
-It's been and intense experience yet incredibly rewarding and fulfilling.
+It's been an intense experience yet incredibly rewarding and fulfilling.
 I'm super excited to work on/contribute to new/existing projects that help me strengthen and expand my skillset.

 Put me to work on anything (*ethical*).
 Especially interested in open source, sustainability, accessibility, AI, communication,